Nitrokey/nitrokey-app2/README.md

 # Nitrokey App 2

 This application allows to manage Nitrokey 3 devices.
-Currently, it only allows updating the firmware of Nitrokey 3 devices.
-More features will be added in the future.
 To manage Nitrokey Pro and Nitrokey Storage devices, use the older [Nitrokey App](https://github.com/Nitrokey/nitrokey-app).

 ## Features